KCLegalHackers/2016-Coding-For-Lawyers/README.md

 ### Notes for Week Four
 * Complete lessons and videos for Sections 6 and 7, available [here](https://www.udemy.com/automate/learn/v4/overview).
 * Bring questions, code, etc.
 * Chris to bring 2-3 legal tech tools.
+* Bryan to discuss short project for Legal Hackers Global Chapter

 #####*For more information see our [wiki](https://github.com/KCLegalHackers/CodingForLawyers/wiki).*